Andre-Codes/bereans_blog/_posts/2025-12-12-kingdom-fog-part-1.md

 <br>— <em>Prop.
 3, Obs.
 3</em>
 </div>

-This looseness allows even skeptics and rationalists to co-opt the term.
+This looseness allows even skeptics and rationalists to play with the term.
 Peters cites Renan and others who strip the Kingdom of divinity entirely, redefining it as "the reign of the poor," "the liberty of the soul," or "civilization viewed religiously."
 When the definition is loose, it becomes a "phantom" that anyone can claim.

 ### **The Contradictions: A Multiplication of Kingdoms**